afwill45/portfolio/src/pages/works/genius.md

 I listen to a lot of music, and I love checking lyrics and their meanings on <genius.com>.

-But, while listening to a song, if I heard a lyric I wanted to look into, I would have to navigate to the genius webite → search up and select the song I'm listening to → scroll down to the lyric I want.
+But, while listening to a song, if I heard a lyric I wanted to look into, I would have to
+- Navigate to the genius webite →
+- search up and select the song I'm listening to →
+- scroll down to the lyric I want.

 Not only was this a bit tedious tens of times a day, in the time it took to do this, the song had probably moved on quite far.

 So, I set out to build a shortcut that would make this process faster and easier.